 ...financial due diligence can reduce risks of philanthropic giving by David Roth and Ardie Geldman Dollars are dear The ongoing economic crisis has made philanthropic dollars more precious.
 Demand for nonprofit programs and services and for the financial resources to carry them out far outstrips supply.
 Further, no one knows when the crisis will end.
 Nonprofits that manage to stay afloat this year on a shoestring budget may face even … [Read more...] about Beware of Throwing Good Money After Bad

 We think...
-The role of "American Friends of ..." organizations in overseeing their grants to the Israeli affiliate by David Roth and Ardie Gelman You may have noticed that American donors and foundations that fund programs and projects in Israel outside of the Federation/UJC framework usually make the actual contribution to an "American Friends of" organization rather than directly to the Israeli amutah (nonprofit organization).
-The … [Read more...] about If You Have an American Friends Organization, Do It Right
+The role of "American Friends of ..." organizations in overseeing their grants to the Israeli affiliate By David Roth and Ardie Gelman You may have noticed that American donors and foundations that fund programs and projects in Israel outside of the Federation/UJC framework usually make the actual contribution to an "American Friends of" organization rather than directly to the Israeli amuta (nonprofit organization).
+The term … [Read more...] about If You Have an American Friends Organization, Do It Right

 by David Roth and Ardie Geldman Together with much of the world's economy, the Jewish world is a financial mess.
 Along with others it endured last spring's sub-prime mortgage meltdown, lived through the autumn failures of financial giants Bear Stearns and Lehman Bros. where many major supporters of Jewish and Israeli causes lost jobs, and emerged only to confront the winter's coups de grâce, the shocking and embarrassing $50 billion Madoff … [Read more...] about Is Support for Israel a Luxury?